EDED2314/djangobox/README.md

 ```

 ## Contributing 🏗️
-1. I will check and merge changes that is beneficial to this project's goal.
+1. I will check and merge changes that are beneficial to this project's goal.
 2. Feel free to comment and review code!

 ## Future Features + Plans 🛫